thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ## Objectives

-- Use Express and Knex to build a database-driven, HTTP server
+- Use Express and Knex to build a database-driven, HTTP server.
+- Deploy a database-driven, HTTP server to Heroku.

 ## How do you use Express and Knex to build a database-driven, HTTP server?